Floofies/Differentia.js/docs/CircularLinkedList.md

 > Uses [ListElement](http://differentia.io/?p=ListElement) to represent the list structure.

+> Refer to the [LinkedList](http://differentia.io/?p=LinkedList) documentation for member methods & properties.

 Circular Singly Linked List.
 The tail and head elements are connected to create a cycle.
 Iterators will infinitely loop through this list unless they are either interrupted or the list structure becomes broken.

 ## Constructor Parameters